A Fatigued Tongue

 Speak to one of our patient advocates for a no-obligation discussion around your needs for a better night’s sleep.

 *The eXciteOSA Better Sleep Guarantee: Consistent use is critical to success.
 While we don’t expect perfection, we do ask that you complete 70% of your 42 therapies within 8 weeks of receiving your product before receiving your refund.
+Refunds are available to customers who purchased eXciteOSA without using covered benefits or had the device reimbursed under any type of health insurance.

 A session is equivalent to 20 minutes.
 In addition, it is recommended that you increase the therapy intensity gradually over the treatment period to ensure that you give the treatment every chance of being effective.
 Please note that once the initial therapy is finished and to maintain the treatment you need to use the device at least twice a week forever.